xyst/writings/explain-leetcode.md

 - But this doesn't accumulate, working from target "ab..." to target "abc..." will need backtracking.
 - So we should search in reverse instead, finding the nearest previous letter one by one.
 - No, searching in reverse has exactly the same problem.
-- So, go forward finding the first occurrence letter by letter, then, start from the last found letter, search letter by letter in reverse; that is a local minimum span.
+- So, go forwards finding the first occurrence letter by letter, then, start from the last found letter, search letter by letter in reverse; that is a local minimum span.
-- Move forward by 1 letter.
+- Move forwards by 1 letter.
-- Repeat, forward-then-backward each time.
+- Repeat, forwards-then-backwards each time.

 ## 726. Count the atoms in a chemical formula